zack-bitcoin/amoveo-docs/design/land_registry.md

 * 48-bit great circle, used to divide the land between sides of the tree.
 * 48-bit value of land in this part of the tree, measured in VEO
-* 32-bit counter of number of land plots in this part of the tree (maybe we shouldn't include this.)
+* 32-bit counter of number of fields in this part of the tree (maybe we shouldn't include this.)

 128 bits total